-As you walk through these calculations, you may determine that you are underpricing your wreaths (which is SUPER common for beginner wreath-makers).
+As you walk through these calculations, you may determine that you’ve been underpricing your wreaths (which is SUPER common for beginner wreath-makers).

 If that’s the case, it’s worth taking a look to see if you can reduce your overall cost of goods to boost profitability.
 Although likely one of your largest expenses, supply costs is a good place to start working on reducing costs.